-Can Identity Verification Prevent Chargebacks?
+Can Digital Identity Prevent Chargebacks?

 This leaves merchants in a catch-22 situation: tighten up verification methods and lose customers, or keep things as they are and deal with the resulting chargebacks.

-What is Mastercard’s Vision for Digital Identity?
+What is MasterCard's Vision for Digital Identity?

-Before we get into the nitty-gritty details of Mastercard’s pilot program, let’s review the guiding principles of its vision for digital identity.
-As outlined in Restoring Trust in a Digital World, Mastercard is starting from the premise that having control and ownership over your digital identity is a fundamental individual right.
+Before we get into the nitty-gritty details of MasterCard's pilot program, let’s review the guiding principles of its vision for digital identity.
+As outlined in Restoring Trust in a Digital World, MasterCard is starting from the premise that having control and ownership over your digital identity is a fundamental individual right.

 Following from that, they determined that any workable scheme for digital identity management should be inclusive, simple and intuitive to use, confidential, and transparent.
 The individual should own their own digital identity and personal data, their right to confidentiality and privacy must be protected, and their consent should be sought before using or sharing their personal data.

 Entities that make use of that data should practice transparency, maintain high levels of cybersecurity, and use personal data only for fair and non-discriminatory purposes.
-Under Mastercard’s model, individuals would have the right to access, correct, and delete their personal identity data, and would be able to choose their digital identity provider or opt out of the system entirely.
+Under MasterCard's model, individuals would have the right to access, correct, and delete their personal identity data, and would be able to choose their digital identity provider or opt out of the system entirely.

-What Will the Pilot Program Involve?
+What Will the Digital Identity Program Involve?

 The program is being launched in Australia, in cooperation with Australia Post and Deakin University.
 Two separate initiatives will test out the system’s functionality.

-But How Does This Actually Work?
+But How Does Digital Identity Actually Work?

-The essential concept of Mastercard’s model is that digital identity resides with its owner, not in the database of some external, centralized authority.
+The essential concept of MasterCard's model is that digital identity resides with its owner, not in the database of some external, centralized authority.

 To verify a user’s identity, the system relies upon a distributed network of trusted sources, combined with information residing in the user’s own internet-connected device, to validate that they are who they say they are.

-Mastercard wants to avoid aggregating identity data—the system isn’t designed to add to an ever-increasing stack of identifying data that follows users around, but rather to minimize the amount of data that gets shared and exchanged and use only as much as is needed to verify identity.
+MasterCard wants to avoid aggregating identity data—the system isn’t designed to add to an ever-increasing stack of identifying data that follows users around, but rather to minimize the amount of data that gets shared and exchanged and use only as much as is needed to verify identity.
 The goal is to protect the user’s privacy at every step in the process and ensure that they understand and consent to the ways in which their data will be utilized.

-Mastercard’s plan looks promising, and it certainly seems to be built upon a foundation of pro-privacy values that should make it appealing to consumers.
+MasterCard's plan looks promising, and it certainly seems to be built upon a foundation of pro-privacy values that should make it appealing to consumers.
 Adopting this new method of digital identity verification will not only help to reduce fraud and identity theft, it could also create a plethora of opportunities for seamless shopping and banking, streamlined account management, and greater accessibility to a wide range of online services.